rleibl/tmon/README.md

 # tmon
-temperature monitoring play project with raspberry pi
+Temperature monitoring project with Raspberry Pi.
+This is a toy project for self education.